Dave & Buster's: Even More Attractive Now

 History

 Take Six Flags (SIX), which previously operated as Premier Parks.
 After going public in 1996, Premier purchased Six Flags and continued gobbling up amusement park properties around the world.
-The buying spree saddled the company with a huge amount of debt, and by the mid-2000s the liabilities began to alarm investors.
+The buying spree saddled the company with a huge amount of debt, and by the mid-2000s, the liabilities began to alarm investors.

 Premier attempted to lighten its balance sheet by selling some assets, but the orderly drawdown rapidly deteriorated into a death spiral when the credit markets tanked.
 Even though management correctly noted that attendance was still strong, the company lacked the cash to make a $300 million payment due to preferred stockholders.
 Premier filed for bankruptcy in 2008, wiping out shareholders.

 On the other hand, Cedar Fair (FUN), which operated without as much leverage, is still delivering for shareholders.
 Contrary to what one might expect, many movie theaters and amusement parks only suffered a very slight decline in attendance during the Recession.
 Cedar Fair lost money during two of those lean years, but much of the pain was due to charges incurred to refinance debt.
-Even though Cedar Fair was forced to pay a high interest rate amid turmoil in financial markets, its relatively strong balance sheet enabled the company to avoid Six Flags' fate.
+Even though Cedar Fair was forced to pay a high-interest rate amid turmoil in financial markets, its relatively strong balance sheet enabled the company to avoid Six Flags' fate.

 Dave & Busters

 Since going public, D&B has worked to reduce the debt load imposed by its former private equity master.
 As of the latest quarter, the company owes principal totaling $302 million, with $283 million due in 2020.
 Investors should closely monitor the maturity on that debt and note if the company refinances.
-Right now the company earns enough operating cash to cover its obligations, but that could change if the business runs into major downturn.
+Right now, the company earns enough operating cash to cover its obligations but that could change if the business runs into a major downturn.

 So far management has been realistic about expansion and has not overextended the company in the quest for growth.
 We have not seen any dumb acquisitions or excessive executive compensation.
 The company is growing revenue organically, which is what I generally prefer.